Experience a once-in-a-decade performance amongst the beauty of the Austrian Alps

 Day 6 – The Passion Play

 Today features the highlight of our tour: the magnificent Oberammergau Passion Play.
-Divided into two halves, this behemoth of a production showcases the final days of Jesus Christ's life, chronicling his Passion in a performance which features over 2,000 villagers as cast, crew, and members of the live choir and orchestra.
+Divided into two halves, this behemoth of a production showcases the final days of Jesus Christ's life, chronicling his Passion in a performance that features over 2,000 villagers as cast, crew, and members of the live choir and orchestra.

 These villages take charge of designing the stunning set pieces, creating the marvelous backdrops and running the immense organization required for such an enormous undertaking.
 The costumes are a wonder to see, as is the superb acting and genuine cast, all of whom are residents of Oberammergau.
-The play even featured in its latest iteration live animals including hens, cows and goats.
+The play even featured in its latest iteration live animals including hens, cows, and goats.

 The story behind the Passion Play is worth noting - during the time of the bubonic plague in the 17th century, the people of Oberammergau made a vow to God, declaring that if he saved the town from the plague, they would produce a theatrical production for him every ten years celebrating the sacrifice of his son Jesus.
-The people of Oberammergau were spared from the horror of the disease and consequently began a tradition which would last up until today.
+The people of Oberammergau were spared from the horror of the disease and consequently began a tradition that would last up until today.
 This makes the Oberammergau Passion Play the most famous and the oldest across the world, having run continuously since its inception (apart from a single break due to the beginning of World War II).